CameronNemo/brmgr/README.md

 If you are also running dnsmasq as a system service, you need to make sure that it is not bound to brmgr's interface.
 We install a config snippet to achieve this in `/etc/dnsmasq.d`.
 Make sure your system dnsmasq instance is configured to use the snippet.

+## Configuring the bridge

+The default configuration is found at `$sysconfdir/brmgr/brmgr0.conf`.
+After reviewing it, enable the service:

+    $ vim /etc/brmgr/brmgr0.conf
+    # systemd
+    $ systemctl enable brmgr@brmgr0.service
+    # Runit
+    $ ln -s /etc/sv/brmgr-brmgr0 /var/service

+> Note: The default subnet is `10.0.1.0/24`; you may wish to change this and/or add an IPV6 subnet.

 ## Configuring containers to use the bridge

 Configure a veth interface in your containers and link it to the bridge set up by this package by including the following keys: